Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 [Source code][source_code] | [Package (NuGet)][package]

 ## 7.1.0-preview - January 19, 2024
-### Replica Auto Discovery
+### Enhancements
-* For App Configuration stores with geo-replication enabled, the provider will now automatically discover any additional replicas and attempt to connect to them when it fails to connect to user-provided endpoints in code.
+* **Replica Auto-Discovery**: For App Configuration stores with geo-replication enabled, the provider will now automatically discover any additional replicas and attempt to connect to them when it fails to connect to user-provided endpoints in code.
 This capability allows applications to leverage geo-replication for enhanced resiliency without code change and redeployment.
 Replica discovery is enabled by default and can be disabled by setting the new `AzureAppConfigurationOptions.ReplicaDiscoveryEnabled` property equal to `false`. [#442](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/442).

-### Enhancements
 * Added support for the `variants`, `allocation`, and `telemetry` properties for feature flags introduced in version 4.0.0-preview of the [Microsoft.FeatureManagement](https://github.com/microsoft/FeatureManagement-Dotnet/releases/tag/4.0.0-preview) library. [#476](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/476)

 ### Bug Fixes